nguyentheloc-310101/E-store-Website-Fullstack/README.md

 I'm Nguyen The Loc, i come from Vietnam and you can just call me Brian Nguyen.
 I am very keen on Writing code, especially working with constructing web, AI projects .

-And this is one of the simple web for selling on like
+And this is one of the simple webs for selling online like Amazona.

+I used #REACTJS and #NODEJS to build the whole system of backend and frontend of this web

 I hope you  all enjoy and have fun with coding